Best Professional Oil Paints

 Best oil colors

 If you’re an amateur or an experienced artist, you’ve always considered using oil paint.
-Oil paint is the signature medium of the Old Masters, from Rembrandt to Monet, thanks to its slow drying time, which allows artists to work with it for longer periods of time.
+Oil paint is the signature medium of the Old Masters, from Rembrandt to Monet, thanks to its slow drying time, which allows artists to work with it for longer periods.
 Oil paint has existed in some way or another since ancient Greece, but it became common during the Northern Renaissance.

 Oil paint is made up of pigments suspended in a drying oil—most commonly linseed oil—that can be combined with various mediums including turpentine to alter the consistency and sheen.
 Zinc oxide, sienna, umber, and cadmium are some of the more popular natural pigments.
 Since certain pigments are poisonous, it’s still a good idea to take care, even as synthetic pigments have become more lightfast in recent years.